 Sleeping is so hard when you can’t stop thinking.
-Too often, negative and racing thoughts lead to anxiety-induced insomnia, depriving us of a much-needed rest after a long day.
+Too often, negative thoughts lead to anxiety-induced insomnia, depriving us of a much-needed rest after a long day.
 Millions of people across the world suffer from insomnia and other sleeping disorders.
 Given the current health emergency, the number of people experiencing sleep deprivation has dramatically increased.
 If this is your case, be rest assured as there are several things you can do to fully switch off and enjoy deep, restorative sleep.

 Healthy sleep is vital for everyone.
 It is just as important as eating or exercising.
 While you sleep, your body begins getting ready for the following day.
 Think of it as a restoration process that is necessary so you can function at your best potential.
 Overall, this has a wide range of benefits for both your mental and physical well-being such as:

 Studies reveal that sleep deprivation increases your chances of getting sick after being exposed to a virus.
 Poor sleep can also affect your recovery rate from an illness.
 This is attributed to cytokines — proteins that your immune system releases while you are asleep.
 Poor sleep decreases cytokine production.
 What’s more, the production of infection-fighting antibodies and cells decreases when you don’t get enough sleep.

 There’s a close relationship between sleep and memory.
 Although scientists don’t exactly know how sleep influences memory, they believe it has to do with the hippocampus and neocortex.
 These two are parts of the brain where long-term memories are stored.
 While you are asleep, the hippocampus replays the events of the day for the neocortex, just like a film.
 Then, the neocortex reviews and processes memories to make them stick.
 It’s no wonder that, when you pull an all-nighter studying for an exam, you struggle to recall the facts you spent hours and hours memorizing.